-Dina Elenbogen, an award-winning poet and prose writer, is author of the poetry collection Apples of the Earth ( Spuyten Duyvil , NY 2006) and the newly published memoir, Drawn from Water: An American Poet, an Ethiopian Family, an Israeli Story (BKMK Press, University of Missouri March, 2015.)
-Her poem "A New Year" is a 2014 recipient of the Jeff Marks Memorial Poetry Prize and appeared in the May issue of December Magazine.
-Her poem "A Voice" received first place in the 2014 Anna Rosenberg Award contest from Poetica Magazine, and her poem "This Year in Jerusalem" was a finalist.
-"Countries" was a finalist in the 2014 Raynes Poetry Competition from Jewish Currents and appeared in their anthology on unions (May, 2014.)
+Dina Elenbogen, an award-winning poet and prose writer, is author of the poetry collection, Apples of the Earth (Spuyten Duyvil , NY 2005) and the memoir, Drawn from Water: An American Poet, an Ethiopian Family, an Israeli Story (BKMK Press, University of Missouri March, 2015.)

 She received two fellowships in creative nonfiction from the Illinois Arts council, as well as a grant from the Evanston Arts Council.
 Excerpts of Drawn from Water have appeared in the anthology Lost on the Map of the World: Jewish-American Women's Quest for Home in Essays and Memoirs, 1890-present (Peter Lang Publishers) and the Jewish Women's Literary Annual.

-Elenbogen's essays have appeared in magazines including Lit Hub, Tikkun, Chicago Reader, New City, Midstream, Quintesstentially New Trier, Sheridan Road Magazine, JUF News, The Times of Israel, Chicago Jewish News and the anthology Word by Word: The Iowa Writer's Workshop 75 Years (University of Iowa Press).
-She is working on an essay collection which is near completion.
+Elenbogen's essays have appeared in magazines including Lit Hub, The Examined Life Journal, Brevity, Tikkun, Chicago Reader, New City, Midstream, Quintesstentially New Trier, Sheridan Road Magazine, JUF News, The Times of Israel, Chicago Jewish News and the anthology Word by Word: The Iowa Writer's Workshop 75 Years (University of Iowa Press).

 Her fiction has appeared in the anthology, Nice Jewish Girls: Growing Up in America, (Penguin/Plume), Hadassah Magazine, Bellevue Literary Review, and the anthology Where We Find Ourselves (SUNY Press, 2009.)